fatimaG2002/alx-zero_day/README.md

-# alx-zero_day
-My first repository as a full-stack engineer
+This is the README.md file in the root of the alx-zero_day repository